 9. Customer service skills

-This job involves a lot of back-and-forth with customers, especially if you outsource your payroll services.
+This job involves a lot of back and forth with customers, especially if you outsource your payroll services.
 It’s essential to offer first-rate customer service, as this is what attracts and retains customers.

 Businesses can benefit from a loyal following, positive testimonials and customer referrals, all of which will reflect positively on you and help you in progressing your career.

-10. Discretion
+10. Confidentiality

 A big part of this role involves dealing with personal data.
 Therefore, you must show discretion, especially when handling classified information.

-11. Attention to detail skills
+11. Attention to detail

 As you will be working with numbers, keeping records and handling private data, having sharp attention to detail is vital for success.
 The tiniest error can lead to significant consequences, especially when it comes to legislation and data protection.